 - Discover all your Internet-connected assets with greater accuracy and fewer false-positives

 - Streamline how you see digital assets like VPS servers and cloud infrastructure

 - Resolve critical unknown risks and make the right call when it comes to securing digital assets

-Before you take the leap and decide on ASRv2 as your new attack surface monitoring solution, know that we offer you a free attack surface report where you can get a glimpse into our trustworthy data to see the complete picture of your digital risks.
-All you need to do is input your main company domain and you’ll be ready to go.
-There’s no need to upload any IP and domain lists—our automated asset discovery analysis will do it for you.
+Before you take the leap and decide on ASRv2 as your new attack surface monitoring solution, know that you can sign up for ASR Free where you can get a glimpse into our trustworthy data to see the complete picture of your digital risks.
+Sign up for ASR Free and start exploring your attack surface today!